ClarkLindsay/users/README.md

 methods.

 ### Event `UPDATE_USER`
-To update a user, you will simply use the same builder concept as finding a user, but then use that id and use the builder pattern to create a new user, but instead of building with the default `build()`, you will use the `build (int)` to pass it the id to use.
-Once built, you will then replace the collections value at the key with the new `User` object.
+To update a user, you will simply use the same builder concept as finding a user to get a user id.
+Once you have that id, simply ask for name and email and then build.
+Once built, you will then replace the collections value at the key with the new
+`User` object.

 Once completed, it will then use the callback mechanism to access the applications `setStateData` and `nextState`